albert-softie/LQRipper/README.md

 If all goes well, the video should be encoded properly and the previously selected output directory will automatically open.

 # To-do list
+- make hitting cancel and/or closing any of the dialogue boxes actually exit the script
 - graphical error messages
 - make opening the output directory optional
 - windows version maybe